 And finally, it also doesn’t offer customization features.
 This isn’t surprising given its focus on analytics rather than marketing automation for ecommerce companies!

-How to Choose the Best Software for Your eCommerce?
+How to Choose the Best Tool for Your eCommerce

 Choose a tool that is easy to use: The last thing you want is to be spending your time learning how to use the software instead of actually working on improving your business.